 One goal of ME 30 is to empower you to use tools of electronics and robotics to design new technologies.
-As we wrap up this semester, we acknowledge that with that power comes much responsibility, including the responsibility to understand how robotic systems can negatively impact some individuals and groups even as they positively impact the lives or work of others — and the responsibility to learn how to proactively avoid this kind of discriminatory design.
+We acknowledge that with that power comes much responsibility, including the responsibility to understand how robotic systems can negatively impact some individuals and groups even as they positively impact the lives or work of others — and the responsibility to learn how to proactively avoid this kind of discriminatory design.

 Luckily we have sociologist Ruha Benjamin, a professor in Princeton’s Department of African American Studies, to help us.
 Benjamin’s scholarship uncovers the ways in which racial discrimination and marginalization are designed into technology — often unintentionally, but also at times intentionally.
-If you’re interested in learning more about Dr. Benjamin’s work, you can view her 2019 talk on discrimination and algorithms here, and her 2015 TEDx Talk “From Park Bench to Lab Bench: Whose future are we designing” here.
-(These videos are optional resources.
-You do not need to watch these videos for this assignment.)
+You can watch her 2015 TEDx Talk “From Park Bench to Lab Bench: Whose future are we designing” here.

 In class, we will discuss an excerpt from Dr. Benjamin’s 2019 book Race After Technology: Abolitionist Tools for the New Jim Code.
 Each chapter of this book includes a case study of a technology that produces (or reproduces) racist outcomes.
 Our excerpt, from Chapter 1, motivates the need for race-conscious design (pp. 59-63) with a case study of an automated hotel soap dispenser (pp. 64-69).

 - How might it have happened that the soap dispenser was sold this way?

 - If the racist soap dispenser was not tested with people with dark skin, why might that be?